practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 _**./project/plugin.sbt**_

-This file needs to be created in the project's subdirectory _project_ and has only one directive line:
+This file needs to be created in the project's subdirectory _project_ and has only one directive:

 ```
 addSbtPlugin("org.scala-native" % "sbt-scala-native" % "0.5.7")
 ```

-You don't need to install the **Maven** tool (a build tool for Java projects: https://mvnrepository.com/artifact/org.scala-native/sbt-scala-native_2.12_1.0; like this for example: _$ sdk install maven_ to use the SDKMAN! another time) at this point, because the sbt takes care about the given versions in the project's configuration files.
-That means for example that you could conveniently upgrade from older version 0.5.7 to latest version 0.5.8 (as of 2025-09-08) of Scala Native by only updating the _plugin.sbt_ file and running the sbt again!
+You don't need to install the **Maven** tool at this point.

+This is a build tool for Java projects: https://mvnrepository.com/artifact/org.scala-native/sbt-scala-native_2.12_1.0 and can be installed like this for example: _$ sdk install maven_ to use the SDKMAN! another time)

+The sbt takes care about the given versions in the project's configuration files.
+This means for example that you could conveniently upgrade from older version 0.5.7 to latest version 0.5.8 (as of 2025-09-08) of Scala Native by only updating the _plugin.sbt_ file and running the sbt again.

 However, also check your _.bashrc_ file to see that your active Java environment is indeed the Oracle GraalVM one (see from above).